99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 - capacity reservation
   - reserve on demand instance capacity for any duration, you have access to ec2 capacity when you need it
   - no time commitment

+EC2 Instance metadata IMDS
+allows aws EC2 instances to learn about themselves without using an aws role for that http..../latest/meta-data you can retrieve info about the EC2 but not the IAM policy

 # EC2 STORAGE
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/e04b234a-8821-4d49-94e8-9295df6a2c08">